socram8888/3DRecipes/README.md

 These are a collection of [OpenSCAD](http://www.openscad.org) models I've designed for personal usage, and uploaded them to [GitHub](https://github.com/socram8888/3DRecipes) and [Thingiverse](https://www.thingiverse.com/socram8888/) in case anybody else finds them useful.

+They are all licensed under the very liberative [ISC License](LICENSE), so feel free to download, modify and sell them.

 Bottle tag
 ----------